 Dusk OS innovates by having an "almost C" compiler allowing it to piggy-back on UNIX C code, through a modest porting effort, to reach its goals and stay true to its design constraints with a minimal effort.

-The end result is a system that has a very high "power density", high enough to issue a challenge to the consensual modern software stack.
+The end result is a system that has a very high "power density", high enough to issue a challenge to the conventional software culture.

 List of ported codebases: